 These films are not just for hardcore fans of cinema as they require no knowledge of film history to fully enjoy them.

 The following is a list of non-narrative films considered essential by notable critics or directors.
 It does not include documentary films or short films.

 Importance Of The Non-Narrative Film Movement

-Just like literature, film is an art that has a long history.
+Like literature, film is an art with a long history.
 The film is being used as an art to express the feelings and emotions of the people.

 These kinds of films have been produced in many countries by many artists.
-Since then, it has been produced in almost every part of the world with different themes, content and messages.
+Since then, it has been created in almost every part of the world with different themes, content and messages.